eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 - This component will be used on multiple pages and will be dynamic since properties will be passed to it
   - A great thing we can do in React and Next

-41. Then, within the return statement of the Hero component, I:
+41. Then, I:
+- Changed the arrow function to a named function
 - Removed the content, "Hero", within the **div** element
 - Added a JSX comment suggesting an Overlay
 - Added a self-closing **div** element